conwayjw97/Packing-Lines/README.md

     Width of rendered lines

-- colour1/colour2: [000000 - ffffff]
+- colours: [000000 - ffffff]

-    Hexadecimal RGB values of two colours, each vector will be assigned a colour interpolated from between these two
+    Dash separated list of hexadecimal RGB values of colours, each vector will be assigned a colour interpolated from between these colours

 - start: [rand, circ, diag]